-- Make sure seal bore of crankcase is clean and free of any nicks or burrs. - Apply a light coat of engine oil to outside diameter of oil seal. - Install oil seal into crankcase using a seal driver.
+- Make sure seal bore of crankcase is clean and free of any nicks or burrs. - Apply a light coat of P80 Emulsion Lubricant (refer to Tools and Aids) to outside diameter of oil seal. - Install oil seal into crankcase using a seal driver.
 Make sure oil seal is installed straight and true in bore and tool bottoms against crankcase.

-Install Breather Filter and Outer Cover
+Install Breather Filter and Breather Cover